nathanliu1/9gag.js/README.md

 ####Properties
 Key | Value Type     | Description
 --------- | --------- | -------
-mp4     | string    | The animation of the gag, in .mp4
+mp4     | String    | The animation of the gag, in .mp4
-webm     | string    | The animation of the gag, in .webm
+webm     | String    | The animation of the gag, in .webm

 ###Share
 A Share object contains various URL which enable users to share the gag